Norway wealth fund to map phasing out of oil companies from investments: finance ministry

 As part of Norway’s efforts to shift its “rainy day” fund away from oil, the country’s parliament on June 12 adopted a plan to drop all dedicated oil and gas explorers and producers, as defined by stock market indices provider FTSE Russell, from the fund’s benchmark index.

-The fund can still invest in oil firms that have refineries and other downstream activities, so-called integrated companies such as Royal Dutch Shell (RDSa.L) and ExxonMobil (XOM.N).
+The fund can still invest in oil firms that have refineries and other downstream activities, so-called integrated companies such as Royal Dutch Shell and ExxonMobil.

 The finance ministry wants the central bank, which manages the fund, to present a time schedule for the phase out by Sept.
 13 to the finance ministry, which will then establish its own plan.